Russia says flew 46 sorties, hit 83 militant targets in Syria

-MOSCOW, Oct 21 (Reuters) - The Russian defence ministry said on Wednesday its planes had flown 46 sorties and struck 83 militant targets in Syria in the last 24 hours, the Interfax news agency reported.
+MOSCOW (Reuters) - The Russian defense ministry said on Wednesday its planes had flown 46 sorties and struck 83 militant targets in Syria in the last 24 hours, the Interfax news agency reported.

 It was quoted as saying it had destroyed a factory making landmines and an explosives warehouse in the Aleppo area, as well as a militant camp elsewhere.